-instruction that fosters creative and critical thinking for individuals in their professional and personal lives;

-- research that contributes to the discovery of knowledge and understanding of human development and family relationships; and - application of knowledge that is responsive to and informed by constituents' needs.
+- instruction that fosters creative and critical thinking for individuals in their professional and personal lives; - research that contributes to the discovery of knowledge and understanding of human development and family relationships; and - application of knowledge that is responsive to and informed by constituents' needs.

-The department offers undergraduate students options in Early Childhood Education, Child and Family Services, Family and Consumer Sciences Education and Gerontology on both Stillwater and Tulsa campuses.
+The department offers undergraduate students options in Early Childhood Education, Child and Family Services, Family and Consumer Sciences Education, and Gerontology.
 Each of these options emphasizes integration of theory, research, policy, and practice.